The following options may be used in the fourth field of each

 Setup this encrypted block device in the initramfs, similarly

-to systemd.mount(5) units marked with x-initrd.mount
+to systemd.mount(5) units marked with x-initrd.mount.

 Although it's not necessary to mark the mount entry for the

-root file system with x-initrd.mount
+root file system with x-initrd.mount, x-initrd.attach is

 still recommended with the encrypted block device containing